-How to Use Excel Solver for Linear Programming (With Easy Steps)
+How to Use Excel Solver for Linear Programming (with Easy Steps)

 Introduction to Linear Programming

 Linear Programming is an important aspect of Statistics and Applied Mathematics.
 You can perform predictive analysis with prevalent data variables.
 It helps us in the optimization of the resources.
 We must have some constraints and an objective function for that purpose.
-The Excel Solver can quickly figure out the solutions to Linear Programming problems in Excel.
+The Excel Solver can quickly figure out the solutions to Linear Programming problems by solving equations in Excel.

-STEP 1: Enable Solver in Excel
+STEP 1 – Enabling the Solver Tool in Excel

-• First, go to File Options.
+• Go to File and select Options.

 Enable Solver in Excel